-17.8(1) Meter fittings.
+17.7(1) Meter fittings.
 Meter fittings of adequate size to measure the gas efficiently for the purpose of obtaining gas-oil ratios shall be installed on the gas vent line of every separator or proper connections made for orifice well tester.
-Wellhead equipment shall be installed and maintained in first-class condition so that static bottom hole pressures may be obtained at any time by the duly authorized agents of the department after notification of the operator.
+Wellhead equipment shall be installed and maintained so that static bottom hole pressures may be obtained at any time by the department after notification of the operator.
 Valves shall be installed so that pressures can be readily obtained on both casing and tubing.
+This sub rule applies only to gas from hydrocarbon sources.

-17.8(2) Chokes or beans.
-All flowing wells shall be equipped with adequate chokes or beans, to properly control the flow thereof.
+17.7(2) Chokes or beans.
+All flowing wells shall be equipped with adequate chokes or beans, to properly control the flow of the well.

-17.8(3) Oil and gas separators.
+17.7(3) Oil and gas separators.
 All flowing oil wells must be produced through an approved oil and gas separator.
+This sub rule applies only to wells that produce oil.

-17.8(4) Dikes.
-When it is deemed necessary by the director to protect life, health, or property, the department may require any lease or oil storage tanks to be surrounded by an earthen dike which shall have a capacity of one and one-half times the capacity of the tank or tanks it surrounds, which dike shall be continually maintained; and the reservoir within shall be kept free from vegetation, water, or oil.
+17.7(4) Dikes.
+When it is deemed necessary by the department to protect life, health, or property, the department may require any lease or oil storage tanks to be surrounded by an earthen dike with a capacity of one and one-half times the capacity of the tank or tanks it surrounds.
+The dike shall be continually maintained and the reservoir kept free from vegetation, water, or oil.

-561—17.9(458A) Deviation.
-No well may be intentionally directionally deviated from the vertical without the written approval of the department.
-Deviation is permitted without special permission for short distances, to straighten the hole, sidetrack junk, or correct other mechanical difficulties.
-The maximum point at which a well penetrates the producing formation shall not vary unreasonably from the vertical drawn from the center of the hole at the surface.
+561—17.8(458A) Deviation.
+No well shall be intentionally deviated from the plans in the approved permit without written approval.
 Directional surveys may be required by the department whenever the location of the bottom of the well is in doubt.
-When necessary to protect correlative rights, the department shall require that the well be straightened.
+When necessary to protect correlative rights, the department shall require that the well be modified.